+4.1.
+Authorized International Baccalaureate (IB) programmes:

+- Primary Years Programme (PYP) Grades I-V;

+- Middle Years Programme (MYP) Grades VI-IX;

+- Diploma Programme (DP) Grades XI-XII;

+- Career-related Programme (CP) Grades XI-XII.

+Additionally, the school-designed IB Foundation Year (IBFY) - Grade X

-- 4.1.
-Four authorized International Baccalaureate (IB) programmes: - Primary Years Programme (PYP) Grades I-V; - Middle Years Programme (MYP) Grades VI-X; - Diploma Programme (DP) Grades XI-XII; - Career-related Programme (CP) Grades XI-XII. - 4.1.1 The language of instruction in the International Baccalaureate is English.
-Georgian language and literature are taught in Georgian. - 4.2.
-Academic year calendar - 4.2.1.
-The academic year is divided into two semesters, it is divided into semesters by the winter holidays. - 4.2.2.
+4.1.1 The language of instruction in the International Baccalaureate is English.
+Georgian language and literature are taught in Georgian.

+4.2.
+Academic year calendar

+4.2.1.
+The academic year is divided into two semesters (September to December, and January to June).

+4.2.2.
 The dates of the beginning and end of the academic year and the time and duration of holidays are determined by the legislation of Georgia.
-During the academic year, the number of study weeks is 37 (and 33 for Grade XII as the final exams take place in April-May). - 4.2.3.
+During the academic year, the number of study weeks is 37 (and 33 for Grade XII as the final exams take place in April-May).

+4.2.3.
 The academic week is five days long.
 The sixth day (Saturday) is used for club and circle work.

-If necessary, teaching six days a week is allowed, if due to unforeseen reasons, the school day/days will be missed.
+If necessary, teaching six days a week is allowed, if due to unforeseen reasons, the school days will be missed.

-- 4.2.4.
+4.2.4.
 The duration of the lesson is 45 minutes.
 The exception is the first and second grades, where the duration of the lesson is 35 and 40 minutes, respectively.
-Exceptions apply during extreme conditions (frost, extreme heat, pandemic, etc.), when the school may change the duration of lessons for a short period of time to reduce the time of the learning process. - 4.2.5.
-The break between lessons is 5, 10, 15, 25 minutes.
+Exceptions apply during extreme conditions (frost, extreme heat, pandemic, etc.), when the school may change the duration of lessons for a short period of time to reduce the time of the learning process.

+4.2.5.
+Breaks between lessons last 5, 10, 15, and 25 minutes.

 4.2.6.
-The maximum number of students in a class is 20; The number of students in second foreign languages is 8-10 students.
-One is possible within a grade, students in different grades are grouped according to their level of language proficiency.
+The maximum number of students in a class is 17-18; The number of students in second foreign languages is 8-10 students.
+Students in different grade levels can be grouped according to their level of language proficiency.